Mombasa: Ancient and medieval

 The famous Moroccan scholar and traveller Ibn Battuta (1304 – 1368/1369) visited the area during his travels to the Swahili Coast.
 He noted the city, although he stayed only one night.
-He wrote that the people of Mombasa were Shafi‘i Muslims, religious people, trustworthy and righteous.
+He wrote that the people of Mombasa were Shafi'i Muslims, religious people, trustworthy and righteous.
 Their mosques were made of wood, expertly built.

 The exact founding date of the city is unknown, but it has a long history.
-Kenyan school history books place the founding of Mombasa as 900 A.D.
+Kenyan school history books place the founding of Mombasa as 900.
 It must have been already a prosperous trading town in the 12th century, as the Arab geographer al-Idrisi mentions it in 1151.
 The oldest stone mosque in Mombasa, Mnara, was built c.
 1300.
 The Mandhry Mosque, built in 1570, has a minaret that contains a regionally specific ogee arch.
 This suggests that Swahili architecture was an indigenous African product rather than being adopted from non-African Muslims who brought stone architecture to the Swahili Coast.

 During the pre-modern period, Mombasa was an important centre for the trade in spices, gold, and ivory.
 Its trade links reached as far as India and China.
 Oral historians today can still recount this period of local history.
 Indian history shows that there were trade links between Mombasa and Cholas of South India.
-Throughout the early modern period, Mombasa was a key node in the complex and far-reaching Indian Ocean trading networks, its key exports then were ivory, millet, sesamum and coconuts.
+Throughout the early modern period, Mombasa was a key node in the complex and far-reaching Indian Ocean trading networks.
+Its key exports were ivory, millet, sesamum and coconuts.

 Ivory caravans remained a major source of economic prosperity.
 Mombasa became the major port city of pre-colonial Kenya in the Middle Ages and was used to trade with other African port cities, the Persian Empire, the Arabian Peninsula, India and China.